Moseley Laboratory Research Interests

 Develop computational methods, models, and tools for analyzing and interpreting many types of biological and biophysical data that enable new understanding of biological systems and related disease processes.

 Our approach involves:

-Most of the applications of these new methods, tools, and models are in the areas of metabolomics, systems biochemistry, and structural biology.
+Most of the applications of these new methods, tools, and models are in the areas of metabolomics, systems biochemistry, and structural bioinformatics.

 - Leveraging relevant information from large public scientific repositories and knowledgebases.

 - Developing appropriate methods to analyze specific types of biological data.

 - Creating new models that facilitate the integration of diverse types of biological data.

 - Implementing system-wide analyses that integrate omics-level datasets.